 List of suitable climates for use of this design

 Safe Haven Library is a one storey building with a mezzanine measuring 128 m² in total.
-It has a concrete base over a bad of large rocks.
-The wall is made of plastered concrete block which helps to cool the building during the day.
+It has a concrete base over a bed of large rocks.
+The wall is made of plastered concrete blocks which help cool the building during the day.
 The construction presents open bamboo facades providing natural ventilation throughout the structure.
 Ironwood for flooring is comfortable for the children.
 The bookshelves run the full length of the concrete wall and there is no furniture inside the building, making it suitable for different activities.

 The building can be maintained by local labor with conventional construction experience.

 All the components including roofing, structure and flooring can be replaced using local materials.

 The building was designed to provide natural lighting and ventilation to keep the library cool during the day.
 Additionally, the building is intended to fulfill the educational needs of the orphanage, providing its members with a place to study and gather.

 As a workshop project, the designer intended the construction of the library to give hands-on building experience for the NTNU’s architect students.